-In communication from World Sailing, the quote “The RS: X will be the equipment for the Men’s and Women’s Windsurfer events” suggested that the current material remains unchanged.
-However, in the same writing, the footnote: “RS:X is subject to separate equipment re-evaluation” becomes clear that the World Sailing organization sees the RS:X as a class and not as a specific board and/or rigging.
+In the communication from World Sailing, the quote “The RS: X will be the equipment for the Men’s and Women’s Windsurfer events” suggests that the current material remains unchanged.
+However, in the same letter, the footnote: “RS:X is subject to separate equipment re-evaluation” makes it clear that the World Sailing organization sees the RS:X as a class and not as a specific board and/or rigging.
 In other words, after 2020 we will continue to race in a class called RS:X, but on what material, it remains to be determined.
 So there’s still a chance that the wind-making will be 🙂

 The Dutch for wind foiling